Skip To Main Content

 Tapping

-After the entire school votes in the spring to elect Senior Council members from the Fifth Form class, the current Senior Council announces the newly elected members during the Tapping Ceremony.
+After the entire school votes in the spring to elect Senior Council members from the fifth form class, the current Senior Council announces the newly elected members during the Tapping Ceremony.
 A “Passing of the Torch” bonfire and ice cream social follow the Tapping Ceremony as Kent celebrates another generation of student leadership.

 Student Jobs